Zhou77-77/Zhou77-77.github.io/README.md

 studies, and I came to realize that it is not only technical competence that drives true innovation but also keen insight and empathy for diverse needs and social contexts.

+I was fortunate to come up with the idea of "affordable coffee," but the greater reward was to experience the full design process: through teamwork, mentorship, and continuous iteration, the team took the idea into a concrete solution that designed to bridge community and promote inclusive communication.

 [View Project PDF](S2 T3 Engineering Project Final Sub.pptx.pdf)